 Recognized as a KIH* Outstanding Organization

-Mitsubishi UFJ Morgan Stanley Securities Co., Ltd. has been recognized as one of the “2025 Outstanding Organizations of KENKO Investment for Health” (ranked among the Top 500 in the Large Enterprise Category, also known as White 500) in the Outstanding Organizations of KENKO Investment for Health recognition program jointly organized by the Ministry of Economy, Trade, and Industry (METI) and the Nippon Kenko Kaigi.
-This is the third consecutive year that the company has received this honor.
+Mitsubishi UFJ Morgan Stanley Securities Co., Ltd. has been recognized for two consecutive years as one of the “2026 Outstanding Organizations of KENKO Investment for Health” (ranked among the Top 500 in the Large Enterprise Category, also known as White 500) in the Outstanding Organizations of KENKO Investment for Health recognition program jointly organized by the Ministry of Economy, Trade, and Industry (METI) and the Nippon Kenko Kaigi.
+This is the fourth consecutive year that the company has received this honor.

 We think it is essential to maintain every employee's physical and mental health and happiness to uphold the trust and expectations of the customers and society.
 To this end, we will continue practicing “KENKO Investment for Health (KIH)” through various initiatives.